learnpoint/developer-handbook/javascript.md

-# JavaScript Guidelines
+# Javascript Guidelines

-## Naming JavaScript files
+## Naming Javascript files

-- JavaScript files are located in the ```Scripts``` folder.
+- Javascript files are located in the ```Scripts``` folder.
-- JavaScript files are named with lowercase letters.
+- Javascript files are named with lowercase letters.
 - Multiple words are separated with a dash.
 For example: ```simple-confirm.js```.
-- Every component, control and page is coded in its own JavaScript file.
+- Every component, control and page is coded in its own Javascript file.
-- JavaScript files for controls and pages are prefixed with ```ascx``` or ```aspx```.
+- Javascript files for controls and pages are prefixed with ```ascx``` or ```aspx```.
 For example: ```ascx-intership-settings.js```.

-## Including JavaScript files
+## Including Javascript files

-JavaScript files for controls and pages must be explicitly included.
+Javascript files for controls and pages must be explicitly included.
 This is done like so:

-1. Declare the JavaScript file in ```Code/Javascript/Includes.vb```.
+1. Declare the Javascript file in ```Code/Javascript/Includes.vb```.
-2. Include the JavaScript file in the load handler in code behind of the control or page:
+2. Include the Javascript file in the load handler in code behind of the control or page:
     ```vb
     Private Sub LoadHandler(...)
 Handles Me.Load
         Javascript.Includes.Add(Javascript.Includes.ASCX_GRADING, Me)
     End Sub
     ```

-JavaScript files for components are included in the same way.
+Javascript files for components are included in the same way.
 Except for those that are very commonly used, like ```simple-confirm``` or ```flash-message```.
 They should always be available and therefore included directly in the master page.

 ## Don't pollute global namespace